 Admission of international students to the National Technical University of Ukraine "Igor Sikorsky Kyiv Polytechnic Institute" is governed by the university admission regulations based on current legislation of Ukraine.
-According to the Law of Ukraine "On Higher Education", the Resolution of the Cabinet of Ministers of Ukraine dated March 23, 2016, under No. 261, "On Approval of the Procedure for Training the Doctors of Philosophy and Doctors of Sciences in Institutions of Higher Education", Admission Policies to institutions of higher education approved by the Ministry of Education and Science of Ukraine on October 11, 2018 and the University Admission Regulations for the applicants of the National Technical University of Ukraine "Igor Sikorsky Kyiv Polytechnic Institute" dated January 21, 2019, applicants for Doctor of Philosophy (PhD) programmes shall pass an entrance examination in a foreign language corresponding to level B2 of the Common European Framework of Reference (CEFR).
+According to the Law of Ukraine "On Higher Education", the Resolution of the Cabinet of Ministers of Ukraine dated March 23, 2016, under No. 261, "On Approval of the Procedure for Training the Doctors of Philosophy and Doctors of Sciences in Institutions of Higher Education", Admission Policies No. 266 to institutions of higher education approved by the Ministry of Education and Science of Ukraine dated March 06, 2024 and the University Admission Regulations, applicants for Doctor of Philosophy (PhD) programmes shall pass an entrance examination in a foreign language corresponding to level B2 of the Common European Framework of Reference (CEFR).
 Foreign language acquisition facilitates the mobility of specialists in the world and should be in line with international standards on key competences of a highly skilled specialist.